yet-another-static-site-generator/yass/README.md

 ## Features

-* Support almost infinite amount of custom tags in HTML templates (depends) on available RAM
+* Support almost infinite amount of custom tags in HTML templates (depends on available RAM)

 * Separated tags for whole site and each page

 * Very fast

-* Freshly created, unpolished, probably have a lots of bugs :D
+* Freshly created, unpolished, have a lots of bugs :D

 ## Build from sources